SCLC Logo

 Location: Shasta District Fairgrounds, Fusaro Hall

 Door prize tickets $5 – Check at the door for prizes.
-Presentations by California Highway Patrol, California Air Resources Board, Pape Kenworth and California Trucking Association.
+Presentations by California Highway Patrol, Federal Motor Carrier safety, California Air Resource Board.

 9:00 a.m. to Conclusion – “Log Loader Skills Competition”